© All Rights Reserved Scobie67

 Australia's financial year runs July-June, and July-September is generally tax-refund time.
 Working holidaymakers who have been working in Australia for over six-months are usually entitled to a tax refund, and can claim back a large proportion of the tax they have paid whilst in Employment.
 Many tax refund agents exist and can make this process quick and easy, generally charging around 10% of your refund in fees.
 Applying for a tax refund direct with the Australian Tax Office is also an option, with no fees to pay.

 There is no shortage of internet cafe's in the city or in the most popular areas for visitors to stay in Sydney.
-If you don't have your laptop with you, try Global Gossip.
 If you're looking for free Wifi check here for locations right across the city.

 See also: International Telephone Calls